Vanshrekhi/ScaffoldAI--Interview-/README.md

-# ScaffolfAI-Interview — Project Documentation
+# InterviewIQ.ai — Project Documentation

 AI-powered mock interview platform.
 Users pick a role, experience level, and interview mode (HR / Technical), optionally upload a resume, and go through a timed 5-question AI-generated interview.
 Each answer is scored live by an LLM across confidence, communication, and correctness, and a final report is generated at the end.
 A credit-based system (topped up via Razorpay) gates how many interviews a user can run.